On supported deformations and birational isotriviality: Examples and applications

-We present two local counterexamples showing why the parallelism assumptions in Theorem \ref{main} are required.
-We use the notation of the previous sections. \begin{expl} Take an open set of $X$ where the map $f$ is a submersion, in particular we choose holomorphic coordinates $t,x_1,\dots,x_n$ and $f$ is given by the projection on the first coordinate.
-Furthermore assume that the divisor $\sD$ is locally given by $x_1=0$ and that is our vector field with poles on $\sD$ lifting $\frac{\partial}{\partial t}$; cf. Remark \ref{vlocale}.
-Note that in this case hence we immediately see that the foliation $\sF_v$ is not tangent to $\sD$ as required in Theorem \ref{main}.
-Now choose a starting point on the central fiber $x_0=(0,\lambda_1,\lambda_2,\dots,\lambda_n)$, $\lambda_1$ in the right half of the complex plane.
+We present two local examples showing why the assumption of $\sD$ being invariant under $\sF$ (and hence also under $\sF_v$ by Corollary \ref{vstanelker2}) is required in Theorem \ref{main}.
+We use the notation of the previous sections.

+\begin{expl} Take an open set of $X$ where the map $f$ is a submersion, in particular we choose holomorphic coordinates $t,x_1,\dots,x_n$ and $f$ is given by the projection on the first coordinate.
+Furthermore, assume that the divisor $\sD$ is locally given by $x_1=0$ and that is the vector field with poles on $\sD$ and lifting $\frac{\partial}{\partial t}$; cf. Remark \ref{vlocale}.
+Note that in this case hence we immediately see that $\sD$ is not invariant under $\sF_v$ as required in Theorem \ref{main}.
+Now choose a starting point on the central fiber $x_0=(0,\lambda_1,\lambda_2,\dots,\lambda_n)$, with $\lambda_1$ in the right half of the complex plane.
 An easy computation shows that the integral curve passing through this point is where we denote by $\sqrt{}$ the branch of the square root defined on $\mC\setminus \mR_{<0}$.

-For fixed $x_0$ as above, the curve $\gamma_{x_0}$ is defined on a open disk centred in zero and of radius $\lambda_1^2/2$, hence it is immediately clear that, moving the point $x_0$ close to the divisor $\sD$, i.e. $\lambda_1\to 0$, these curves are not defined on a common disk $\Delta$ containing the origin and of strictly positive radius independent of the starting point. \end{expl} In the previous example, the morphism $h$ and the associated foliation $\sF$ do not play any role, but they are important in the following example. \begin{expl} For simplicity we study a 3-dimensional case, i.e. $n=2$.
+For fixed $x_0$ as above, the curve $\gamma_{x_0}$ is defined on a open disk centred in zero and of radius $\text{dist}(\lambda_1^2,\mR_{<0})/2$, hence it is immediately clear that, moving the point $x_0$ close to the divisor $\sD$, i.e. $\lambda_1\to 0$, these curves are not defined on a common disk $\Delta$ containing the origin and of strictly positive radius independent of the starting point. \end{expl} In Example \ref{ex1}, the morphism $h$ and the associated foliation $\sF$ do not play any role; the next example shows that even if $\sD$ is invariant under $\sF_v$, this is not sufficient to apply the argument of the Main Theorem when $\sD$ is not invariant under $\sF$. \begin{expl} For simplicity we study a 3-dimensional case, i.e. $n=2$.
 Assume again that $f$ is a submersion and take local coordinates $t,x,y$.
 Again the divisor $\sD$ is given by $x=0$ but now take as vector field In this case and the foliation $\sF_v$ is regular outside of $\Sigma_v=(x=y=0)\subset \sD$.

 We denote by $\log$ the branch of the logarithm defined on $\mC\setminus\mR_{\leq0}$, and note that the curves are integral curves passing on the central fiber through points of the form $x_0=(0,\lambda,-\frac{1}{\log(\lambda)+\mu})$ (we assume of course that $\lambda\notin \mR_{\leq0}$ and $\log(\lambda)+\mu\neq0$).